findkit/findkit/packages/docs/docs/ui/api/index.md

 ### `instanceId: string` {#instanceId}

-When using multiple `FindkitUI` instances you must provide a custom `instanceId` to avoid query string conflicts.
+When using multiple `FindkitUI` instances you must provide a custom `instanceId` to avoid conflicts in the query strings and idendifying class names.

 Defaults to `"fdk"`.

 <Api page="ui.findkituioptions.instanceId" />